-1. Pure Science vs Applied Science
+1. Pure Science vs. Applied Science

 Biochemistry is a pure science field, while biotechnology is an applied science field.
 Biochemistry is one of the subjects you will study under biotechnology.
 Quite clearly, it won’t be as detailed.
-Biochemistry deals with the process and pathways happening inside the living cell, while biotechnology deals with the techniques to study those process, and applications of those processes.
+Biochemistry deals with the process and pathways happening inside the living cell, while biotechnology deals with the techniques to study those processes, and applications of those processes.

 2. More Options For Further Studies (After Graduation)

-Biotechnology is a vast field which includes various topics like biochemistry, immunology, genetics, genetic engineering, microbiology, proteomics, etc. It provides you with a lot of choices to specify during further studies.
+Biotechnology is a vast field that includes various topics like biochemistry, immunology, genetics, genetic engineering, microbiology, proteomics, etc. It provides you with a lot of choices to specify during further studies.
 However, biochemistry limits your study to the chemistry in living organisms.
 So, you will have fewer topics to choose to specify for higher studies.

 3. The Options As A Major (During Post-Graduation)

-An undergraduate with a major in biotechnology can do his/her masters has an option from a wide range of subjects like bioinformatics, immunology, cancer biology, genetics, biochemistry, microbiology, public health, etc to select from.
+An undergraduate with a major in biotechnology can do his/her masters has an option from a wide range of subjects like bioinformatics, immunology, cancer biology, genetics, biochemistry, microbiology, public health, etc. to select from.
 However, a biochemistry major will have a limited number of subjects to choose from, such as medical biochemistry, toxicology, analytical chemistry, etc.

 4. Research Subjects

 Biochemists perform research and analysis on normal processes happening inside the living cell like respiration, photosynthesis, apoptosis, etc., while biotechnologists research and create products like proteins that are used in factories.
 Modern biotechnology also involves the creation of genetically modified organisms, ex.
 Golden rice, pharmaceuticals, and so on.